 Judge Newman then sentenced Murdaugh to two consecutive life sentences.
 Murdaugh’s sentence begins immediately at the Kirkland Correctional Institution, a maximum-security prison in Columbia, South Carolina.

-Update, March 3, 2023, 12 pm ET: This story was originally published on August 2, 2022, and has been updated several times with new details about the trial.
+Update, November 29, 2023, 10:35 am ET: This story was originally published on August 2, 2022, and has been updated several times with new details about the trial and Murdaugh’s most recent guilty plea and sentence.